MauroDataMapper/docs/docs/rest-api/apikeys.md

       ]
     }
     ```
-The parameters are as described above; the `id` field is the global primary key identifer for the key.
+The parameters are as described above.
+The `id` field is the global primary key identifer for the key.

 To create a new API key, post to the following endpoint: